 Our primary rehearsal location is the Noyes Cultural Arts Center, 927 Noyes St., Studio 107, in Evanston.
 The ECC’s Choirs for the 2022-2023 Season are: Concert Choir (advanced), Youth Chorale Pops (beginner-intermediate) and the Pope John XXIII School Choir (grades 3-6).
 You can read more about each Choir here.

-Registration is underway for Winter/Spring Semester 2023, beginning the week of January 9th.
+The ECC goes on hiatus every summer, but registration is OPEN for Fall Semester 2023, which begins in September right after Labor Day.
 For more information, or to schedule a Concert Choir audition, email Artistic Director Gary Geiger or call (847) 733-0814.
 You may also find our Join Us page helpful.

 The Evanston Children’s Choir has received the Mayor’s Award for the Arts.